 The link to Chapter 1 follows...

 Ezra gazed fondly at the spaniel still snuggled on his lap.
-A soft trilling sound purred forth from his mouth.
-Although curious to learn how the professor had penetrated his disguise so quickly, the Jatite needed to reassure him that he was in no danger.
+A soft trilling sound purred from his mouth.
+Although curious to learn how the professor had penetrated his disguise so quickly, the Jatite needed to first reassure him that he was in no danger.
 "I am traveling alone, Dr. Kelly," he said.
 "I...we....mean you no harm.
 You need not have any fear."
 He looked up, tipped his head oddly to the side and asked, "Do I not look human?"

 Hank's jaw slacked.
 He glanced over at the shotgun on the counter.
 Suspicion was one thing.
 It was quite another to experience the serene bluntness of an alien life form sitting calmly on his living room couch.
 Several seconds passed before he could find his voice, before curiosity took charge over emotion.